-All water contains traces, small or big, of minerals, bacteria, pesticides, and other contaminants.
-This, for a fact, regardless of whether it came from a natural spring, artesian well, or regular tap.
+All water contains traces, small or large, of minerals, bacteria, pesticides, and other contaminants.
+The extent to which this occurs depends on whether the water came from a natural spring, artesian well, or regular tap.

 This is where distillation comes into place.
-Basically, distilled water is steam, which came from boiling water, that is eventually cooled and transformed back into its liquid state.
+Distilled water is steam from boiling water that is eventually cooled and transformed into liquid.
 In this process, distillation eliminates the impurities present in the water.
-In fact, it is claimed that distillation can remove up to 99.9% of the minerals dissolved in water.
+It is claimed that distillation can remove up to 99.9% of the minerals dissolved in water.

-Therefore, many people go for distilled water as their primary choice of drinking water because they believe it is the purest water you can drink.
+Therefore, many people choose distilled water as their primary drinking water because they believe it is the purest.

-For a very long time, communities have depended on the municipal water supply as the primary source of drinking water.
-But, these water supplies for the community are contaminated with harmful agents and unknown sediments that result in turbidity in the water.
+For a very long time, communities have depended on municipal water as their primary source of drinking water.
+However, these water supplies are contaminated with harmful agents and unknown sediments, resulting in water turbidity.

 In retrospect, distillation is one process for water purification.
-However, despite the good benefits of distilled water, there are many negative claims about its effect on human health in general.
+However, despite its many benefits, many negative claims exist about its overall effect on human health.

-Now, we can't help but ponder, whether is distilled water safe to drink or as favorable for you as the different sorts of water.
-The appropriate response relies upon a few various factors.
+Now, we can't help but wonder whether distilled water is safe to drink or as favorable for you as other sorts of water.
+The appropriate response depends on several factors.

-In this article, we will talk all about distilled water —its brief history, its various processes, its applications, as well as the various types of distillation units, and ways to maintain it.
+This article will discuss distilled water, including its brief history, processes, applications, types of distillation units, and ways to maintain it.

-Furthermore, we will talk about factors to consider when buying your own distillation unit.
-Finally, let's ask the million-dollar question, is distilled water really safe to drink?
+Furthermore, we will discuss factors to consider when buying your distillation unit.
+Finally, let's ask the million-dollar question: is distilled water safe to drink?

 What is Distilled Water?

-Distillation had been long used ever since World War I. Though ancient philosophers had long discovered it, distillation wasn't used as much before compared to today.
+Distillation has been used since World War I. Though ancient philosophers had long discovered it, distillation wasn't used as much before compared to today.
 When World War I began, the military had to find a way to keep their men hydrated during the war.

 Since nobody can drink water directly from the sea, they found a way to provide clean water.
-They used seawater as the main source, and that is by using the distillation process.
-Since then, water distillation has been popularly used.
+They used seawater as the main source, which was then distilled.
+Since then, water distillation has become popular.

 Distilled water can be found in stores and labs.
 Here's a clarification of what purified water is and how it's made.